ankurgopal/DS_Capstone_Project_Know-Diabetes/README.md

 Technology App:

 - Streamlit App was developed for best performing model.
 This app takes input features from users and then predicts if someone is diabetic or not based.
-- xgb_diabetes_model.pkl was the pickel file
+- xgb_diabetes_model.pkl & app.py were the files
+- Dashboard on the Streamlit was also created with 01_Dashboard.py

 📎Appendix